Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference

 If the process is \emph{memoryless}, i.e., the residual error of the estimator is a martingale (e.g., a Wiener process), the Level B problem of \gls{voi} maximization reduces to a simpler Level A \gls{aoi} minimization.
 In this case, the estimate of the current state can be performed knowing only $\Delta(t)$ with the same precision as the estimate knowing the full history $h(t)$, and minimizing a (potentially non-linear) function of $\Delta(t)$ is equivalent to maximizing the receiver-computed \gls{voi}.
 We can contrast this with \emph{stateful} processes, which include most Markov processes, where the value of $x(t)$ affects future changes in the process, and \gls{aoi} is not sufficient to compute the expected \gls{voi}.

 Naturally, we can extend this to multiple dimensions, and different error functions: we can easily imagine a system in which a multidimensional signal $\mathbf{x}(t)$ is reconstructed from multiple noisy measurements from a set of $N$ different sensors, none of which can directly communicate with the others.
-In this case, computing \gls{voi} is more complex: the receiver has a full picture of the environment, i.e., can receive data from all the sensors, but all its knowledge is statistical and partially outdated.
-On the other hand, each sensor has relatively precise information about part of the signal, as its measurements are still noisy, but a much narrower view of the system.
+In this case, computing \gls{voi} is more complex: the receiver has a better picture of the environment, i.e., can receive data from all the sensors, but its knowledge is statistical and partially outdated.
+On the other hand, each sensor can have relatively precise information about the part of the signal it observes, but a much narrower view of the overall system.
 Medium access is also a significant issue, and it is generally easier to avoid collisions in pull-based systems, as the receiver can act as a central coordinator and limit the pool of potential transmitters by requesting specific information, or even address nodes directly.
 A further complication comes from epistemic errors, i.e., events and perturbations not included in the receiver's model of the tracked signal; a purely pull-based system will often take a long time to detect these errors, and operate poorly on incorrect assumptions.